Deconfinement on axion domain walls

 In all cases we have studied, there are ${\cal{Q}} \equiv {\rm lcm} (N_c, N_f T_{\cal{R}})$ values of $q$ and $r$ obeying the above conditions, corresponding to the spontaneous breaking of the $\Z_{N_f T_{\cal{R}}}$ (enhanced to $\Z_{\cal{Q}}$) axion shift symmetry of interest to us.

-We stress that, for our discussion of deconfinement below, it is important to note that the $0$-form symmetry $\Z_{N_c}^{(0)}$ is unbroken in the $N_f T_{\cal{R}}$ vacua of the axion theory: the first relation in (\ref{zeroform2}) implies that the $\Z_{N_c}^{(0)}$ action maps $\vec\sigma_q$ to $\vec\sigma_q + 2 \pi \Z \vec{w}$, i.e.~to itself modulo weight-vector shifts, which are identifications of the compact dual photon fields (equivalently, the expectation values of the ``covering space" coordinates $e^{i \vec\alpha_k \cdot \vec\sigma}$, invariant under weight-vector shifts, are invariant under $0$-form center transformations).
+For our discussion of deconfinement below, it is important to note that the $0$-form symmetry $\Z_{N_c}^{(0)}$ is unbroken in the $N_f T_{\cal{R}}$ vacua of the axion theory: the transformation (\ref{zeroform2}) implies that the $\Z_{N_c}^{(0)}$ action maps $\vec\sigma_q$ to $\vec\sigma_q + 2 \pi \Z \vec{w}$, i.e.~to itself modulo weight-vector shifts, which are identifications of the compact dual photon fields (equivalently, the expectation values of the ``covering space" coordinates $e^{i \vec\alpha_k \cdot \vec\sigma}$, invariant under weight-vector shifts, are invariant under $0$-form center transformations).

 The masses of the dual photons in the minima of (\ref{r3potential}) are given by the usual exponentially small nonperturbative scale, $m_\sigma^2 \sim L^{-2} {e^{- {8 \pi^2 \over g^2 N_c}}}$.
 The axion is significantly lighter due to the high axion scale, $m_a^2 \sim m_\sigma^2 \left({N_f T_{\cal{R}} \over N_c}\right)^2 {1 \over v^2 L^2}$.
 Thus, one would expect that the dual photons can be integrated out and the long distance dynamics and vacua be described in terms of a potential involving the axion field only.
 However, as is clear from the discussion of the vacua, different vacua for the axion require a rearrangement of the heavy degrees of freedom, the dual photons.
 As we shall see, this is crucial to explaining deconfinement on DW.